 Current Issues: Waste Management of Depleted Uranium: Disposal

-U.S. DOE to prepare Supplemental EIS for disposition of deconverted depleted uranium oxide at LLW disposal sites
+U.S. DOE to prepare Supplemental EIS for near-surface disposal of deconverted depleted uranium oxide at LLW disposal sites:

 "The U.S. Department of Energy (DOE) announces its intention to

 prepare a Supplemental Environmental Impact Statement (SEIS) for its

 conversion product from its depleted uranium hexafluoride

 (DUF6) conversion facilities at the Paducah, Kentucky, and

 Portsmouth, Ohio, sites at up to three offsite low-level waste disposal

 facilities.
 The Draft Supplemental Environmental Impact Statement for